-- (a) Any party filing a motion for summary judgment must also file a Statement of Undisputed Facts.
-The Statement must: - (1) set forth in serial form each fact on which the party relies to support the motion; - (2) cite a specific pleading, deposition, answer to interrogatory, admission or affidavit before the Court to support each fact; and - (3) be filed separately from the motion and brief. - (b) Any party opposing a motion for summary judgment must also file a Statement of Genuine Issues.
-The Statement must: - (1) set forth in serial form each fact on which the party relies to oppose the motion; - (2) cite a specific pleading, deposition, answer to interrogatory, admission or affidavit before the Court to support each fact; and - (3) be filed separately from the motion and brief. - (c) In the alternative, the movant and the party opposing the motion may jointly file a statement of stipulated facts if the parties agree there is no genuine issue of any material fact.
-Such stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding. - (d) Upon filing of the Statement of Undisputed Facts and Statement of Genuine Issues, the factual record for the motion is deemed complete.
-Parties may not file further factual materials except with leave of the Court upon a showing that factual materials were reasonably omitted from the Statement of Undisputed Facts or Statement of Genuine Issues.
+(a) Any party filing a motion for summary judgment must also file a Statement of Undisputed Facts.
+The Statement must:

+- (1) set forth in serial form each fact on which the party relies to support the motion; - (2) cite a specific pleading, deposition, answer to interrogatory, admission or affidavit before the Court to support each fact; and - (3) be filed separately from the motion and brief.

+(b) Any party opposing a motion for summary judgment must also file a Statement of Disputed Facts.
+The Statement must:

+- (1) set forth in serial form each fact on which the party relies to oppose the motion; - (2) cite a specific pleading, deposition, answer to interrogatory, admission or affidavit before the Court to support each fact; and - (3) be filed separately from the motion and brief.

+(c) In the alternative, the movant and the party opposing the motion may jointly file a statement of stipulated facts if the parties agree there are no material disputed facts.
+Such stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding.

+(d) Where the parties do not file a joint stipulation, failure to file a Statement of Undisputed Facts will be deemed an admission that material facts are in dispute.
+Failure to file a Statement of Disputed Facts will be deemed an admission that no material facts are in dispute.